 Recorded in mid-October to capture the colours of Autumn, this is the second walk in the series starting from the Georgian spa town of Buxton.
 It follows some of the same paths as walk 9, but is slightly longer at just over nine miles.
 It passes the famous Buxton landmark known as Solomon’s Temple, as well at the popular Poole’s Cavern.

-The starting point is Buxton’s famous Opera House, which is just a short walk from both the train station and the town centre.
-The walk can easily be extended by circling Errwood Reservoir (point 12).
+The starting point is Buxton’s famous Opera House, which is just a short walk from both the train station and the town centre, beside the entrance to the Pavilion Gardens.
+The nearest car park is off Burlington Road.
+The walk can easily be extended by circling Errwood Reservoir from point 12 on the map (see walk 13).
 Or shortened by avoiding the visit to Solomon’s Temple (point 18).
 Some of the paths can get muddy, so walking boots are recommended.

 1: Go through the gates to the left of the Opera House into the Pavilion Gardens.
 Turn left across the wide footbridge and then right, following the path through the trees.
 Walk in the same direction until you reach Burlington Road.